philiphanspach/philiphanspach.github.io/_pages/publications.md

 -->
 ## Research

+### "The home bias in procurement.
+Cross-border procurement of medical supplies under Covid-19"
+International Journal of Industrial Organization: CRESSE special edition 2023; Volume 89, Published: 23 June 2023, https://doi.org/10.1016/j.ijindorg.2023.102976

+Abstract: Public procurement markets are often national a general agreement national preferencing.
+I exploit shocks occurring during the Covid-19 pandemic to two important factors, crisis urgency, measured through local infection rates, and increased buyer discretion, to study home bias in public procurement.
+Two causal difference-in-difference analyses on novel data for medical supplies in Europe show that home bias is not inevitable.
+An increase in local infection rates by one standard deviation locally increases the share of cross-border procurement by 19.3 percentage points over a baseline of 1.5 percent.
+Also, deregulation that allowed for buyer discretion caused cross-border procurement to increase by more than 35 percentage points.
+A simple theoretical model systematizes these findings.
+<a href="https://github.com/PhilipHanspach/philiphanspach.github.io/tree/master/files/procurement.pdf" download>Download from this Github repository</a>

 ### "Analyzing exclusive dealing in two-sided markets: marketplaces for videogames"
 Journal of European Competition Law & Practice, 2023; lpad018,  Published: 26 May 2023, https://doi-org.eui.idm.oclc.org/10.1093/jeclap/lpad018